genomicsclass/leanpub/manuscript/adjusting_with_factor_analysis_exercises.md

     cor(sampleInfo$group,s$v[,1])
     ```
 A>
-A>    The `svafit` function estimates factors, but downweighting the genes that appear to correlate with the outcome of interest.
+A>    The `svafit` function estimates factors, but downweighs the genes that appear to correlate with the outcome of interest.
 It also tries to estimate the number of factors and returns the estimated factors like this:
 A>
 A>
     ```r